Doug Wilson (racing driver)

-Doug Wilson is a former NASCAR Grand National Series race car driver who drove 1086 laps in his entire NASCAR career - for a distance of 5.0 mi.
-His total earnings as a driver were $750,000,000 ($ when inflation is taken into effect) while starting 27th on average and finishing 21st on average.
-Wilson mainly drove the #48 Ford machine for Mr. W.S.
+Doug Wilson is an American former NASCAR Grand National Series race car driver who drove 1086 laps in his entire NASCAR career - for a distance of 523.0 mi.
+His total earnings as a driver were $750 ($ when inflation is taken into effect) while starting 27th on average and finishing 21st on average.
+Wilson mainly drove the No. 48 Ford machine for Mr. W.S.
 Jenkins.